 A clean air capital

-Starting in London, leading food wholesaler Brakes is leading air quality improvement in the capital by running its Park Royal fleet of refrigerated trucks on Shell GTL Fuel.
+Starting in London, leading food wholesaler Brakes is leading air quality improvement in the capital by running its Park Royal fleet of refrigerated trucks on GTL Fuel.
 In fact, independent testing commissioned by Brakes confirmed a 47% reduction in NOx emissions – a significant improvement in Euro VI engines.

-Leading construction and infrastructure company Morgan Sindall transitioned to Shell GTL Fuel at one of its sites at Heathrow to deliver immediate benefits to the workforce and improve local air quality.
-Further east, J Murphy & Sons – the first construction business in the UK to adopt Shell GTL Fuel – powered the diversion of high pressure gas pipes to facilitate the construction of the High Speed 2 (HS2) railway project.
+Leading construction and infrastructure company Morgan Sindall transitioned to GTL Fuel at one of its sites at Heathrow to deliver immediate benefits to the workforce and improve local air quality.
+Further east, J Murphy & Sons – the first construction business in the UK to adopt GTL Fuel – powered the diversion of high pressure gas pipes to facilitate the construction of the High Speed 2 (HS2) railway project.

 From land to sea

-Harwich Haven Authority (HHA), which oversees one of the UK’s largest and busiest commercial ports, has changed its entire fleet from marine gas oil to Shell GTL Fuel to help minimise its environmental impact.
+Harwich Haven Authority (HHA), which oversees one of the UK’s largest and busiest commercial ports, has changed its entire fleet from marine gas oil to GTL Fuel to help minimise its environmental impact.
 As a drop-in fuel, it could be used immediately in HHA’s vessels without needing to invest in any new machinery.

-At Liverpool Port, another of the UK’s largest port complexes, Certas Energy’s HGV refuelling facility supplies hauliers passing through the logistics hub with Shell GTL Fuel, helping to drive cleaner road transport.
+At Liverpool Port, another of the UK’s largest port complexes, Certas Energy’s HGV refuelling facility supplies hauliers passing through the logistics hub with GTL Fuel, helping to drive cleaner road transport.

 Southend-on-Sea Borough Council were able to cut emissions from its grounds maintenance and excavation fleet.
 Alongside reduced levels of harmful air pollutants, the cleaner-burning alternative has improved the uptime of the council’s plant machinery, eliminated exhaust odours and reduced operational noise levels.